Thick, thin, patchy, or full, much of the appearance of your beard is entirely out of your control.

-However, if you are straightening out your beard on a regular basis, it’s critical that you get some sort of moisture and nourishment on both your beard and skin.
+However, if you are straightening out your beard regularly, you must get some sort of moisture and nourishment on both your beard and skin.

-Beard balm contains all the great ingredients that beard oils have (i.e. carrier + essential oils) in addition to butter and beeswax.
+Beard balm contains all the great ingredients that beard oils have (i.e., carrier and essential oils) in addition to butter and beeswax.

-Be gentle with the application and start from the base of the follicle and make your way to the ends.
+Be gentle with the application and start from the follicle base and make your way to the ends.

-Is That All you Need To Know When Straightening Your Prized Beard?
+Is That All you Need To Know When Straightening Your Beard?

 Pretty much, yes!

-You will now have a much straighter and well-kempt looking beard that you ever did before!
+You will now have a much straighter and great-looking beard!